mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 ### :material-format-list-group-plus: Subfield type

 This data type is specific to the Big Blue Jay workflow templates and helps us represent fields with multiple subfields.
-Each subfield is linked to its value by "==".
+Each subfield is linked to its value by `==` and each subfield and its value is separated from the other subfields with `;;`.

 For instance, the `linked_agents` field has three subfields: `role`, `relator`, and `ref`.
-This means a corporate entity with the role of creator and the relator would be formatted as followed:
+This means a corporate entity with the role value of `creator`, a relator value of `pht`, and an ref value of `/agents/corporate_entities/388` would be formatted as followed:

 `role==creator;;relator==pht;;ref==/agents/corporate_entities/388`